m3tac0de/home-assistant-sofabaton-x1s/README.md

 Control your Sofabaton **X1**, **X1S** and **X2** hub directly from Home Assistant using 100% local APIs.

 **Compatibility note:** the X1, X1S and X2 share the same local API surface.
-The integration is developed and tested primarily on the X1S and X2, but X1 users should see identical behavior; please report any differences you encounter.
+The integration is developed and tested primarily on the X1S and X2, but X1 users should see identical behavior; please report any differences you encounter. **X2 discovery is disabled by default!**, enable in configuration.yaml.

 This integration: